Booting an Operating System

 Booting with EFI

 With EFI, there is no longer a need for the Master Boot Record to contain a stage 1 boot loader; EFI has the smarts to load a file on its own.
 Instead, EFI reads the GUID (Globally Unique IDentifier) Partition Table (GPT), which is located in blocks immediately after block 0 (which is where the MBR still sits for legacy reasons).
 The GPT describes the layout of the partition table on a disk.
 From this, the EFI boot loader identifies the EFI System Partition.
 This system partition contains boot loaders for all operating systems that are installed on other partitions on the device.
-For Windows 7, Vista, and Windows 2008, EFI would load the Windows Boot Manager (BOOTMGR).
+For Windows 7, Windows 8, Windows 2008, and Windows 2012, EFI would load the Windows Boot Manager (BOOTMGR).
 For older 64-bit NT systems, EFI would load IA64ldr.
-For Linux, there are several options.
-One popular one is to have EFI load elilo.efi, the EFI loader.
+For Linux, there are many options.
+Two common ones are to use an EFI-aware version of GRUB (the Grand Unified Bootloader) and load a file such as grub.efi or to have EFI load load elilo.efi, the EFI loader.

 Our entire discussion thus far has focused on booting with the Intel PC-based architecture (which includes IA–32/IA–64 compatible architectures, such as those by AMD).
 This is the dominant architecture in today’s PCs (netbooks through servers) but there are many, many non-Intel devices out there, particularly in embedded devices, such as cell phones.
 What about them?